jenkinsci/maven-metadata-plugin/README.md

 This plugin does not download anything but rather sets build environment variables describing the artifact and where it can be downloaded from.

+For example: In your configuration you have created a parameter named `MY_JAR` and have configured all values correctly.
+Then the following parameters will be set for the build step:

+- `MY_JAR_VERSION` - the version you selected in the dropdown or that was selected as part of an automated build
+- `MY_JAR_ARTIFACT_URL` - the full URL to the actual artifact selected.
+You can use something like `wget` to download that artifact and do something with it.
+- `MY_JAR_GROUP_ID` - echoes back your configuration
+- `MY_JAR_ARTIFACT_ID` - echoes back your configuration
+- `MY_JAR_CLASSIFIER` - echoes back your configuration
+- `MY_JAR_PACKAGING` - echoes back your configuration

 If all you need to do is download an artifact from a repository and use it during your build you can consider using the [Repository Connector Plugin](https://wiki.jenkins.io/display/JENKINS/Repository+Connector+Plugin) plugin instead.